 Following are the metrics you get to see in this section:

-Overall Growth: Here you can track how your audience has grown over the last 7 days or in a single day, which you can see by tapping on the interactive graph.
+Overall Growth: Here you can track how your audience has grown over the past few days or in a single day, which you can see by tapping on the interactive graph.
 It also shows you the number of followers you gain and lose.